 "I thought you'd like the sleep, but I guess you missed me more than either of us anticipated."

-Roger grunted, refraining from rolling his eyes at his goddess lest he unwittingly stoke her temper.
+Roger grunted, refraining from rolling his eyes at his goddess lest he stoke her temper.
 "Why am I here?" he repeated.

 Roger's entire body tensed.
 The jagged scar on the left side of his mouth burned.
 "Three years," he said emotionlessly.
 "Since my last report.
 I've been very busy, as you may have noticed because of this Seeing World."